Japan Fine Arts Exhibition

 The Japan Fine Arts Exhibition (日展, Nitten (Nihon bijutsu tenrankai)) is a Japanese art exhibition established in 1907.
 The exhibition consists of five art faculties: Japanese Style and Western Style Painting, Sculpture, Craft as Art, and Sho (calligraphy).
 During each exhibition, works of the great masters are shown alongside works of new but talented artists.
 It claims to be the largest combined art exhibition of its kind in the world and the most popular in Japan.

 Bunten

-In 1907, under the supervision of the Japanese Ministry of Education, Science, Sports and Culture, then called Mombushō (文部省), the first state art exhibition took place, the Monbushō Bijtsu Tenrankai (文部省 美術展 覧 会), abbreviated to "bunten" (文 展).
+In 1907, under the supervision of the Japanese Ministry of Education, Science, Sports and Culture, then called Mombushō (文部省), the first state art exhibition took place, the Monbushō Bijutsu Tenrankai (文部省 美術展 覧 会), abbreviated to "bunten" (文 展).
 It was held at the Tokyo Metropolitan Art Museum (東京都美術館, Tōkyō-to Bijutsukan.)It had the three faculties: Japanese Style Painting, Western Style Painting and Sculpture.

 Works were approved after being examined by a jury.
 The series of exhibitions took place twelve times under this name until 1918, with Japanese-style painting being divided into two sub-faculties for the 6th and 7th exhibitions.